Moluccan eclectus: Description

 The Moluccan eclectus is unusual in the parrot family for its marked visible light sexual dimorphism in the colours of the plumage.
 A stocky short-tailed parrot, it measures around 35 cm in length.
 The male is mostly bright green with a yellow-tinge on the head.
 It has blue primaries, and red flanks and underwing coverts.
 Its tail is edged with a narrow band of creamy yellow and is dark grey edged with creamy yellow underneath, and the tail feathers are green centrally and bluer as they get towards the edges.
 The grand Eclectus female is mostly bright red with a darker hue on the back and wings.
 The mantle and underwing coverts darken to a more purple in colour, and the wing is edged with a mauve-blue.
 The tail is edged with yellowish-orange above and is more orange tipped with yellow underneath.
 The upper mandible of the adult male is orange at the base fading to a yellow towards the tip, and the lower mandible is black.
 The beak of the adult female is all black.
 Adults have yellow to orange irises and juveniles have dark brown to black irises.
 The upper mandible of both male and female juveniles are brown at the base fading to yellow towards the biting edges and the tip.

 The abdomen and nape of the females are blue in most subspecies, purple abdomen and nape in the subspecies (roratus) and lavender abdomen and nape in the (vosmaeri).
 Females of riedeli and vosmaeri also have yellow undertail coverts.
 The female vosmaeri displays the brightest red of all the subspecies, both on the head and body.
 They don't tend to talk in clear voices until they are 1 year old.

 A blue colour mutation has appeared in avicultural eclectus populations as a result of a recessive gene.
 The cock bird is light blue, while the hen is a combination of dark blue, white and grey.

 Diet

 The diet of the Moluccan eclectus in the wild consists of mainly fruits, wild figs, unripe nuts, flower and leaf buds, and some seeds.
-In captivity, they eat most fruits including mangos, figs, guavas, bananas, melons, stone fruits, grapes, citrus fruits, pears, apples, pomegranate, and papaya.
+In captivity, they should eat a lower sugar diet for their health as they are not flying the same mileage as a wild bird, even though they crave most fruits including mangos, figs, guavas, bananas, melons, stone fruits, grapes, citrus fruits, pears, apples, pomegranate, and papaya.
 The eclectus has an unusually long digestive tract, so tolerates a high-fiber diet.
-In captivity, the Moluccan eclectus benefits from specially formulated pellets, fruits, vegetables, leafy greens such as endive and dandelion, and a small amount of seeds and nuts such as almonds and walnuts.
+In captivity, the Moluccan eclectus benefits from specially formulated pellets or bird biscuit diet, backed up with daily serves of 2 to 3 fruits, and 5 vegetables (& leafy greens such as endive and dandelion), and a small amount of seeds and nuts such as almonds and walnuts to be used as treats.
+Keeping seed and nuts to be fed by hand as treats restricts over intake of oils, which can happen if these are just put into feed bowls.